iterative/dvc.org/content/docs/index.md

 software** built on top of the existing engineering toolset that you're already familiar with.

-you can find all the material and technical details needed to learn about DVC here.
-This includes how to use it, how it works, and where to go for additional resources.
+You can find all the material and technical details needed to learn about DVC
+here: how to use it, how it works, and where to go for additional resources.

 ## Before you start